prayerappcnc/mantra-dhyan-privacy-policy/index.md

                             <p>If you believe that a child has provided personal information without parental consent, please contact us and we will promptly delete the data.</p>
                 </li>
         <li>
-            <p>Third‑Party Services Used<br>
+            <h3>Third‑Party Services Used</h3>
-                The app uses trusted third‑party services which may collect information to function properly:</p>
+                <p>The app uses trusted third‑party services which may collect information to function properly:</p>
                 <ul>
                     <li>Firebase Authentication</li>
                     <li>Firebase Analytics</li>